Oprah's next mission: Win advertisers with OWN vision

 “As with any cable start-up, it is going to take time” to build audiences, Logan said.

 Winfrey has said launching the network too early was one of her “101 mistakes.”
-She committed to working hard to fix the network [ID:nL3E8F28CW].
+She committed to working hard to fix the network.

 In addition to its advertising revenue, OWN will collect subscriber fees from cable and satellite distributors of about 20 cents per subscriber per month, starting next year.